akash4696/Bank-Loan-Prediction/README.md

 ### results

-Best fit was logistic regression with 83% test accuracy and 88% F1 score.
+Best fit was Random Forest with 83% test accuracy and 88% F1 score.